Patient Covid Vaccinations

 Riverside Medical Clinic is working around the clock to help our community through this very difficult time.
 We are following all county advisements for vaccinations.
 Below is the information you need when you become eligible for the vaccine.
 Vaccinations will be given on an ongoing basis.

-- We are currently administering Vaccines to Riverside Medical Clinic Patients ONLY
+- We are currently administering Vaccines available to everyone.

 - Pre-scheduled appointments are being offered based on vaccine availability.

 - If you do not accept the appointment time offered, your appointment will be filled by the first person to confirm

 - Your consent form must be signed and completed in full and brought to your FIRST APPOINTMENT ONLY in order to receive your vaccination.
 Simply click here to download and print.

 - It is drive-thru only